nBollard/rails-blog/README.md

-# README
+# rails-blog

-This README would normally document whatever steps are necessary to get the application up and running.
+Project to learn Ruby on Rails.
+Following https://guides.rubyonrails.org/getting_started.html.
+Creates a basic blog with articles and comments.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.3

 * System dependencies